 And the same can be said for other groups, such as refugees, migrants, the LTBTQI community, people with disabilities, and many more.

 But there is a way to make positive change.
-By letting advertisers know that we don’t want out money funding hate, we can have an effect.
-Since Stop Funding Hate began, companies such as Lego and Body Shop have changed their advertising and hundreds of thousands of us have made our voices heard.
+From the very beginning of Stop Funding Hate, we have found a way to make hate unprofitable.
+By letting advertisers know that we don’t want our money funding hate, we are winning.
+Major companies such as Lego and Body Shop have changed their advertising and hundreds of thousands of us have made our voices heard.

 Find out how you can get involved in Stop Funding Hate.